1r0nx/unveil/README.md

 ```
 git clone https://github.com/1r0nx/unveil.git;
 cd unveil;
-chmod +x install_commands.sh
-chmod +x build.sh
+chmod +x *.sh
 ./install_commands.sh
 ./build.sh;
 ```

 ```
-The executable will be is in dist/
+The executable will be in dist/
 You can save it where ever you want and use it as a standard linux command!
 ```